FarronF/limerick-council-meetings/meetings/2021/04/19-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes  - Monthly Meeting of Metropolitan District of Limerick - 19th March 2021.md

 Notice of Motion as a Special Meeting of Limerick City and County Council had taken place on this

-issue, since her Notice of Motion had been submitted.--- 13
+issue, since her Notice of Motion had been submitted.
+---
+13

 **26.Notice of Motion submitted by Councillor J. Leddin**